-Preliminary arrangements appeared in the <British Chess Magazine>, August 1889, p.
-318. Of course, they also appeared in the German tournament book cited below, but I'm not going to inflict that on you or myself.
+Preliminary arrangements appeared in the British Chess Magazine, August 1889, p.
+318. Of course, they also appeared in the German tournament book cited below.

 Two games are missing.
-Mason and Bauer did not submit a score from their round two game, and Leather departed before his last round game with Van Foreest.
-Perhaps a glance at the crosstable will reveal why.
+Mason and Bauer did not submit a score from their round two game, and Leather, having lost every game, departed before his last round game with van Foreest.

 1 Burn * = = 1 1 1 1 1 1 7.0

 2 Lasker = * = 0 1 1 1 1 1 6.0